Abibubble/sorting-hat/README.md

 * Click the back button to return to the original page.
 * Ensure that every house page is available.
 This was done by repeatedly clicking the sorting hat.
 * Ensure that the house pages are shown at random.
+* Ensure that back and forward browser buttons don't interfere with the site.
+* Ensure that all buttons are click-able.

 #### Desktop / Laptop
 1. Google Chrome